Armael/stone/doc/pages/index.md

 So, let's generate our first *Stone*-based website!

 First, [get Stone](get-it.html).
-That's the more complicated step of the process.
+That's the most complicated step of the process.

 You now have a `stone` binary.
-You can put it where you want, it is self-sufficient.
+You can put it whereever you want, it is self-sufficient.
 I will here assume it is in the current folder.

 Type `stone --help` to have some explanations on how to use the binary : let's first generate a default website: